nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The `Storage` component,

 -   can save `UserPref` objects in json format and read it back.
--   can save the address book data in json format and read it back.
+-   can save the module data in json format and read it back.

 ### Common classes